Gretsch Pickguard Paint removal

 Once I was sure all was right, I carefully drilled the Bracket guard holes into the body and fitted the screws, then aligned the guard on the top and drilled that.
 One point here before you drill the top hole into the body top is that the Bracket guard has a slot that allows some traverse movement which you may require, to get the guard to line up correctly on the top.
 So do check before you drill!

-The job is now done - from here you can hardly tell it has a Pickguard!
+The job is now done - from here you can hardly tell the green 6120 has a Pickguard!

-only a slight shadow from the green sparkle bracket.
+only a slight shadow from the green sparkle bracket gives it away.

 This Pickguard addition has made this 6120 Hot Rod a different guitar to play.

-It is just such a better guitar for the guard being added.
+It is just such a better guitar to play with the guard being added.
+It adds precision to the right hand placement for single notes, solos and chord playing.

 I hope that this post has shown you how easy it is to safely remove the paint from a Gretsch Pickguard and also how to add a guard to a Brian Setzer 6120 Hot Rod guitar!